bparanj/crystal/iac/experiments/rails-master-key.md

+## Handling the Rails Master Key Securely in a Deployment Pipeline Using Terraform and Ansible

+For now, store it in the environment variable.

+Postpone the following:

 Handling the Rails master key securely in a deployment pipeline using Terraform and Ansible is crucial for maintaining the confidentiality and integrity of your application's secrets.
 The Rails master key is used to decrypt credentials and other secrets for your application, making its secure management essential.
 Here's a strategy to manage the Rails master key securely:

 ### 1. Storing the Master Key Securely

 #### Terraform:

 Use Terraform to create and manage infrastructure resources securely.
 While Terraform itself isn't typically used to directly handle application secrets, it can be used to set up infrastructure where secrets can be securely stored (e.g., AWS Secrets Manager, Azure Key Vault).

 - **Create a Secrets Manager resource**: Use Terraform to provision a secure storage solution like AWS Secrets Manager or Azure Key Vault.